Skip to content

 oc get pods -n kserve-inference-test

-The sckit-learn model inference is deployed and ready to be used when the pod and the InferenceService CR are in the ready state.
+The sckit-learn model inference is deployed and ready to be used when the pod and the InferenceService object are in the ready state.
 A Kubernetes service is automatically created in the same namespace to expose the inference endpoints.
 However, to expose the endpoints to the internet, we will need to create a Route object.
 Routes and IP whitelisting in LUMI-K are explained here.

 apiVersion: route.openshift.io/v1